Zoe-Pope/Zoe-Pope.github.io/_pages/about.md

   - /about.html
 ---

-I am a mathematics graduate student at the University at Albany, SUNY, working with <a href="https://varisco.info" target="_blank">Marco Varisco</a>.
-My interests lie in ∞-category theory and equivariant homotopy theory.
+I am a mathematics graduate student at the <a href="https://www.albany.edu/math" target="_blank">University at Albany, State University of New York</a>, working with <a href="https://varisco.info" target="_blank">Marco Varisco</a>.
+My interests lie in homotopy theory, in particular equivariant and stable homotopy theory, and ∞-category theory.
 I am currently thinking about the global orbit ∞-category.

-I obtained my undergraduate degree from the University at Albany, SUNY, in the spring of 2024.
+I obtained my undergraduate degree from UAlbany in the spring of 2024.

 ### You might've seen me...
    _@ BUGCAT 2025_